indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 ## Installation

-Add `vitepress-templ-preview` to your VitePress project along with its peer dependecy `css-tree`, using one of the following commands:
+Add `vitepress-templ-preview` to your VitePress project along with its peer dependency `css-tree`, using one of the following commands:

 ::: code-group